 Finally, there’s good old fashioned keylogger viruses.
 These trojans are downloaded through any number of different methods (fake files on download sites, phishing links, etc), and will simply sit on a user’s device and wait to strike until the moment is just right.
 Once a user enters in their social security number or an identifying bit of data, the keylogger will ping the hacker with that data.
 After the hacker has this, it’s free reign and they can go about the process of opening accounts in your name, draining the accounts that already exist, or even seeking medical care under your name and sticking you with the resulting bill.

-What’s the Best Way to Protect Yourself?
+What’s the Best Way to Protect Yourself From Identity Theft?

 With a VPN, of course!
 Many of the top VPNs we’ve recommended on this site will come with a series of protection methods that can prevent exactly these types of attacks from happening in the first place.